andersonscreekps/andersonscreekps-website/content/news/2022/02/school-captains-and-sports-leaders.md

 +++
 date = 2022-02-11T00:00:00Z
-description = "Congratulations to our new School Captains, Vice Captains and House Captains." title = "School Captains and Sports Leaders"
+description = "Congratulations to our new School Captains, Vice Captains and House Captains." title = "School and House Captains"

 +++
 We are proud to announce and congratulate the following students: